zelibobla/viv/tutorial/README.md

 Without the compression set, i.e `-compression LZW`, the output image will be uncompressed.

 There is a [2GB limit on the total amount of data](https://docs.openmicroscopy.org/bio-formats/6.4.0/about/bug-reporting.html#common-issues-to-check) that may be read into memory for the `bfconvert` cli tool.
-Therefore for larger images, please use `bioformats2raw + raw2ometiff`.
+Therefore for larger images or faster processing (thanks to multithreaded processing), please use `bioformats2raw + raw2ometiff`.

 > NOTE: Viv currently uses [`geotiff.js`](https://geotiffjs.github.io/) for accessing data from remote TIFFs
 > over HTTP and support the three lossless compression options supported